DALSTONERS passing by the mural may have been alarmed to see hard-hatted men apparently chipping at the much-loved artwork.

 They can relax: the mural, which is almost 30 years old, is being given an exploratory examination by Hirst Conservation, a Lincolnshire firm with a reputation for restoration work on Windsor Castle, the Tower of London and Ely Cathedral.
 The business was founded in 1986 by Elizabeth Hirst, who has an impeccable conservation pedigree.

 Reports earlier this year, including one on Loving Dalston, said that the mural had been privatised, raising doubts about the quality of any restoration.
-This was denied by businessman Anthony Thomas, who phoned Loving Dalston to reject the privatisation claim and assure Hackneyites that the mural would be safe with Dalston Lane Property LLP, one of his companies, which would be taking control of the buildings at 17-19 Dalston Lane E8 3DF, which include the artwork wall.
+This was denied by businessman Anthony Thomas, who phoned Loving Dalston to debunk the privatisation claim and assure Hackneyites that the mural would be safe with Dalston Lane Property LLP, one of his companies, which would be taking control of the buildings at 17-19 Dalston Lane E8 3DF, which include the artwork wall.

 Councillor Karen Alcock, cabinet member for property, told Loving Dalston that Hirst had been commissioned “to carry out a full audit of the mural and set out what work needs be carried out to preserve it”.